The latest ag equipment to hit the market may be more accessible than you realize.

 Economic factors such as the Federal fund rate and bond market can impact interest rates.
 When there is more uncertainty in the market or during inflationary periods, interest rates can go up.

-There are usually lower monthly payments on longer leases.
-But, this can result in paying more interest in the long run.
+The length of your lease or loan agreement can impact both your monthly payments and your total cost.
+There are usually lower monthly payments on longer leases, but this can result in paying more interest in the long run.

-Interest rates can be fixed or variable.
+Interest rates can either be fixed or variable.

 Fixed rates do not change over time.
 You know from the beginning what the interest rate will be, and it stays at that rate for the duration of the lease or loan.